 What are solar generators?

-The best way for campers and RV owners to most effectively reap the benefits of a portable solar panel setup is to pair panels with a solar generator, which is a battery equipped to pair with solar panels.
+The best way for campers and RV owners to most effectively reap the benefits of a portable solar setup is to pair panels with a solar generator, which is a battery equipped to pair with solar panels.
 With a solar generator system, you can use your portable solar panels to produce free energy whenever the sun is shining, and store that energy for when you might need it later.

 Solar phone chargers